 Every motor vehicle in New York State is required to carry insurance to help cover the costs associated with accidents.
 But the costs of coverage can vary and may lead to some motorists choosing to go uninsured if the costs are too high.

 The Buffalo car accident attorneys with William Mattar Law Offices point out many factors can affect an individual’s insurance rate.
-The firm recently discussed several studies that show insurance companies use customers’ education levels to determine rates for New York auto insurance coverage.
+The firm recently discussed several studies that show insurance companies use customers’ education levels to determine rates for New York car insurance coverage.

 Other factors used to determine insurance rates include age.
 An article from Main Street explains that on average, younger drivers tend to pay more for car insurance than older drivers.
 Experts say the reason for this is that older drivers tend to have more experience behind the wheel than teens and young adults.